Routing

 The lightning network achieves high-frequency payments by taking payments off-chain.
 This means that information about a transaction is not broadcasted to the whole network as with Bitcoin layer 1 transactions.
-Instead, lightning payments can be transmitted through payment channels from the sender to the receiver.
+Instead, lightning payments can be transmitted from the sender to the receiver through payment channels.

 Opening a payment channel means making an on-chain transaction, which incurs fees and takes at least 10 minutes.
-Therefore, it’s counterintuitive to open a payment channel with everyone you want to send payments to over lighting.
+Therefore, opening a payment channel with everyone you want to send payments to over lighting is counterintuitive.
 This is why payment channels were designed to be able to transmit third-party payments in a trustless manner.

 Generally, more payment channels mean a more efficient payment network.
 Therefore, the Lightning Network incentives nodes to act as routers to third-party payments by giving the ability to charge fees for routing a payment.

 Fees on the lightning network are applied on a per-peer and per-channel basis.
-Every peer can set their own fee policies for all the channels they operate.
+Every peer can set their fee policies for all their channels.
 These fees apply to the outgoing channel capital when making a payment, meaning that as a payment is sent from your node to a neighboring node, a fee can be charged by you.
 Fees are only charged in case of a successful payment because every node in the path can only redeem the fees if the receiver sends confirmation that the payment went through.

-Currently, there are two types of fees that can be charged.
+Currently, two types of lightning network fees can be charged.

 Base Fee

-Every forward incurs a cost for the node in terms of computational power and storage, and the base fee is intended to cover these costs.
+Every forward incurs a cost for the node regarding computational power and storage, and the base fee is intended to cover these costs.
 Therefore, the base fee is meant to compensate for these costs.

 The base fee is a fixed amount charged by payment routed.
-A one satoshi base fee means one satoshi will be charged for every payment routed.
+A one satoshi base fee will be charged for every payment routed.

 Fee Rate